 The fact that your podcast is not monetizable is irrelevant.
 You still don’t have the rights to use any commercial music on your podcast.

-2. What if the music I include is less than 10 seconds long?
+3. What if the music I include is very short and less than 10 seconds long (for example only part of my intro or outro)?

 No. As James Cridland wrote in his podnews article, “The artists are just one part of the equation; you also need the permission from the record company, from the composers of the music, the publishers of the music, and in many cases a “mechanical” and “sync” right to allow you to copy the material.